tagohd/mono/Repo organization.md

 #### You didn't ask, but I'm going to tell you about my hard drives
 "3.37 TB?"
 I pretend to hear you say.
 "That's weird.
 Why isn't it something like 3.5 TB?"

+[Lun]: Yes, pretend I did say that.
+I would say something like that, maybe.
+Sometime I'm sure.

 That's because it's actually *5* hard drives.
 I have a 512 GB M.2 drive that I use as my boot drive (C:), and then I have four other hard drives that I tell my computer to pretend are actually just one drive (D:).

+[Lun]: But why

 I don't even remember how I managed to set that up.
 I feel like I've become a lot less computer-proficient since I switched back to Windows from Ubuntu.
 But that's how I had it set up when I was a Linux nerd.
 Oh, I think it was called "logical volume management", but on Windows it's just "Storage Spaces".
 Anyway, my storage space consists of: